Saccharide/cool-commands/bash.md

 sed -i '$LINE_NUMi \n' foo.txt
 ```

-* Read all files in a directory line by line
+* Read all files in a directory line by line (USE THE NEXT ONE if needed)
 ```bash
 ls | while read f; do while read -r line; do echo $line; done < $f ; done
 ```

 * Search though a directory recursively with grep, kind of like reading line by line, -i ignore case, -l output filename that match, -L filename that doesn't match
 ```bash
 grep -r --include '*.py' STRING .